janjongboom/mbed-simulator/README.md

-# Experimental simulator for Mbed OS 5 applications
+# New repository

-**Update:** I have left Arm (and started [Edge Impulse](https://www.edgeimpulse.com)!) and won't be updating the simulator anymore.
-Unfortunately no-one within Arm has taken over the project either.
+I have left Arm (and started [Edge Impulse](https://www.edgeimpulse.com)!) and Arm has taken over development of the simulator.
+See [ArmMbed/mbed-simulator](https://github.com/armmbed/mbed-simulator) for more information.

+## Experimental simulator for Mbed OS 5 applications

 **Demo: https://labs.mbed.com/simulator**